Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/navigate.rst

 Undo
    :kbd:`Ctrl-Z`
 Redo
-   :kbd:`Ctrl-Y` or :kbd:`Ctrl-Shift-Z` -- You can use this if you used "undo" a bit too often.
+   :kbd:`Ctrl-Y` or :kbd:`Shift-Ctrl-Z` -- You can use this if you used "undo" a bit too often.